spencerkinney/screenflow/README.md

 - ![Precision](https://via.placeholder.com/15/38bdf8/38bdf8.png) **Precision**: 93.0%
 - ![Recall](https://via.placeholder.com/15/f59e0b/f59e0b.png) **Recall**: 93.1%

-These results demonstrate the model's potential, although further optimizations and dataset improvements could enhance its performance.
+These results demonstrate the model's potential, although it’s important to note that these high results may be influenced by the small size of the test set.
+Further testing on larger and more diverse datasets would be needed to fully assess the model’s robustness.

 ## Usage